choitom/Algorithm/README.md

 - CareerCup : Implementation of the solutions to the problems from CareerCup.com
 - Dynamic&Greedy : Implementation of basic dynamic and greedy algorithms from Algorithm&Design textbook by Kleinberg&Tardos
 - CodingIntervew : Implementation of the solutions to the problems from Cracking the Coding Interview
+- ProejctEuler : Implementation of the solutions to the problems from Project Euler